Teradata/product-help/UseCases/consumer-complaints/README.md

 # Dataset

-The Consumer Complaints Database has complaints data that was received by the Consumer Financial Protection Bureau (CFPB) on financial products and services, which include but are not limited to bank accounts, credit cards, credit reporting, debt collection, money transfers, mortgages, student loans and other types of consumer credit.
-The dataset is refreshed daily and contains information on the provider, the complaint, date, ZIP code and more.
-More information about the dataset can be found in the _Consumer_ section of the `Data.gov` website.
+The Consumer Complaints Database has complaints data that was received by the Consumer Financial Protection Bureau (CFPB) on financial products and services, which can include bank accounts, credit cards, credit reporting, debt collection, money transfers, mortgages, student loans and other types of consumer credit.
+The dataset is refreshed daily and contains information on the provider, complaint, date, ZIP code and more.
+More information about the dataset is in the _Consumer_ section of the `Data.gov` website.

 The `[%_PREFIX_%]FinancialProtection.consumer_complaints` dataset has 1,273,782 rows, each representing a unique consumer complaint, and 18 columns, representing the following features: